 We have two free Trails for children to enjoy while visiting Charleston.
 Children can follow one of our new free Childrens’ Trails in the House, looking out for patterns, objects and artworks and then designing their own.
 Our free Secret Garden Trail, available from the shop, inspires younger visitors to search for statues in the Charleston gardens.

 Our ‘Young Bohemians’ workshops provide fantastic opportunities for young artists to work with professional artists and makers.
-Please click on the links below to find out more and book.
+Advance booking is required.

 Food & Drink: The outer studio Cafe offers a delicious selection of lunches, homemade cakes and light bites.
 There is also a picnic field which visitors are welcome to use.
 Please note picnics must be enjoyed in the designated picnic area, and are not allowed in the Walled Garden.